Barack Obama Posts Emotional Tribute To Kobe Bryant And His Daughter Gigi

 On Sunday, former President Barack Obama joined the millions of basketball fans mourning the tragic loss of NBA great Kobe Bryant.

 As previously reported by The Inquisitr, Kobe and his 13-year-old daughter, Gianna, were two of the passengers that were on board Kobe’s private helicopter when it crashed in Calabasas, California early Sunday morning.
 They were traveling to Kobe’s Mamba Academy for basketball practice.
-According to The New York Times, nine people were killed in the crash, including Kobe and his daughter.
+According to reports, nine people were killed in the crash, including Kobe and his daughter.
 There were no survivors.

 In response to the tragedy, former President Obama, who is an avid basketball fan, took to Twitter to pay tribute to Kobe.
 He mentioned the beloved Los Angeles Lakers star’s past on the court, as well as the future that he had ahead of him when he met his untimely end.
 Obama also mourned the loss of Gianna, who went by the nickname Gigi, and he conveyed former First Lady Michelle Obama’s condolences on her behalf.